 It is the Company’s policy that the Nominating and Governance Committee (the “Committee”) of the Board of Directors review and approve or ratify all Related Person Transactions (as defined below), and that such Related Person Transactions be disclosed in accordance with applicable legal and regulatory requirements.
-The Company recognizes that there are situations where Related Person Transactions may be in, or may not be inconsistent with, the best interest of the Company and its stakeholders, including but not limited to situations where the Company may obtain products or services of a nature, quantity, or quality, or on other terms, that are not readily available from alternative sources or when the Company provides products or services to Related Persons (as defined below) on an arm’s length basis on terms comparable to those provided to unrelated third parties or on terms comparable to those provided to associates generally
+The Company recognizes that there are situations where Related Person Transactions may be in, or may not be inconsistent with, the best interests of the Company and its stakeholders, including but not limited to situations where the Company may obtain products or services of a nature, quantity or quality, or on other terms, that are not readily available from alternative sources or when the Company provides products or services to Related Persons (as defined below) on an arm’s length basis on terms comparable to those provided to unrelated third parties or on terms comparable to those provided to associates generally.

 Proposed charitable contributions, or pledges of charitable contributions, by The Rite Aid Foundation (the “Foundation”) or the Company to a charitable or non-profit organization identified on the roster of Related Persons shall be subject to prior review and approval by the Committee.

-No immediate family member of a director or executive officer shall be hired as an associate of the Company unless the employment arrangement is approved by the Committee at the next Committee meeting.
+No immediate family member (as defined below) of a director or executive officer shall be hired as an associate of the Company unless the employment arrangement is approved by the Committee at the next Committee meeting.
 In the event a person becomes a director or executive officer of the Company and an immediate family member of such person is already an associate of the Company, no material change in the terms of employment, including compensation, may be made without the prior approval of the Committee (except, if the immediate family member is himself or herself an executive officer of the Company, any proposed change in the terms of employment shall be reviewed and approved in the same manner as other executive officer compensatory arrangements).

-All Related Person Transactions that are required to be disclosed in the Company’s filings with the Securities and Exchange Commission, as required by the Securities Act of 1933 and the Securities Exchange Act of 1934 and related rules and regulations, shall be so disclosed in accordance with such laws, rules, and regulations.
+All Related Person Transactions that are required to be disclosed in the Company’s filings with the Securities and Exchange Commission, as required by the Securities Act of 1933 and the Securities Exchange Act of 1934 and related rules and regulations, shall be so disclosed in accordance with such laws, rules and regulations.